jaantollander/masters-thesis/content/25_puhti.md

 The nodes are connected using *Mellanox HDR InfiniBand* (100 GB/s IB HDR100) to L1 switches which are connected to L2 switches in a *fat-tree* network topology.
 The network has a total of 28 L1 switches and 12 L2 switches.
-The InfiniBand cabling has 1:1 pruning for GPU nodes and 2:1 for other nodes.

 The global storage on Puhti consists of a Lustre file system (version 2.12.6) from *DataDirect Networks (DDN)* that has 2 MDSs and 8 virtualized OSSs with ES18K controller.
 Each MDS has 2 MDTs on each server connected to 20 $\times$ 800 GB NVMe.